w3c/wai-media-intro/source/accessible-media/production-audio-description.html.erb.md

     Note opportunities for descriptive narration (i.e., pauses in narration or dialog into which descriptions can be inserted).
 2. **Write the description script**<br>
-    Using a **caption-editing tool**, write the description script that will be read aloud by a screen reader during the time of playback.
+    Using a caption-editing tool, write the description script that will be read aloud by a screen reader during the time of playback.
 3. **Assign timecodes to each description**<br>
     Each timecode will represent when the description should be read by